Uruguay Flag

 CAPITAL GAINS

 Capital gains are taxed at 12%.
-Taxable capital gains are the difference between the sales price and acquisition costs, which is updated by taking into account the Consumer Price Index.
+Taxable capital gains are the difference between the sales price and acquisition costs, as adjusted for inflation in accordance with the changes in the consumer price index.

 The taxable base is the difference between taxable assets (including properties, assets and rights within the country) and deductible liabilities (debts with banks in Uruguay), and is fixed by assessment by the General Real Estate Registry.